What is a VPN on Android? A beginner’s guide to mobile security

 5.3.
 Accessing geo-restricted content and services

-Ever tried to download an Android app or watch a show on a streaming service, only to be told it's "not available in your region"?
-It's frustrating!
-This is where a VPN's ability to bypass geo-restrictions Android VPN shines.
+Ever tried to download an Android app or watch a show on a streaming service, only to be told it’s “not available in your region”?
+It’s frustrating!
+This is where a VPN’s ability to bypass geo-restrictions shines, a technique often called location spoofing.

-By connecting to a VPN server in a different country, you can make it appear as if your Android device is located there.
-Just be mindful of the terms of service of the platforms you're using.
-I've used this myself to access specific sports shows or explore app libraries on the Play Store that were otherwise locked for me.
+By connecting to a VPN server in a different country, you effectively use GPS spoofing to make it appear as if your Android device is located there.
+Just be mindful of the terms of service of the platforms you’re using.
+I’ve used this myself to access specific sports shows or explore app libraries on the Play Store that were otherwise locked for me.

 5.4.
 Protecting sensitive data during mobile transactions